boldbi/bold-bi-docs/docs/security-configuration/single-sign-on/oauth-2.0-support/index.md

 # OAuth 2.0 support in Bold BI application

-The Bold BI application can be configured to support OAuth 2.0 for Single Sign-On (SSO), so that the users can log in directly to Bold BI application after authenticating using the OAuth 2.0.
+The Bold BI application can be configured to support OAuth 2.0 for Single Sign-On (SSO).
+This allows users to log in directly to the Bold BI application after authenticating using OAuth 2.0.

 ## Prerequisites

-1. An account with an OAuth 2.0 provider.
+1. A user account with an OAuth 2.0 provider.

-2. Register the Bold BI application in the OAuth 2.0 provider.
+2. Register the Bold BI application with the OAuth 2.0 provider.

 ## Steps to configure OAuth 2.0 in Bold BI

-1. Login to the Bold BI with the admin credential.
+1. Please login to Bold BI using the admin credentials.

-2. Click `Settings` in the left side menu.
+2. Click on `Settings` in the left side menu.

     ![Settings](/static/assets/site-administration/oauth-support/images/settings.png#width=65%)